 This makes it easy for Google to understand the nature of your business, so you’ll be more likely to show up for relevant “near me” searches.

-How to Use Keywords on Your Website
+How to Use Keywords for Local SEO on Your Website

 Keywords alone aren’t going to drive traffic to your site.
 They need the support of highly useful and well-written copy that’s full of contextual phrases in order to achieve their full potential.